Chat with us, powered by LiveChat

 Brachioradialis Muscle

-Located in the forearm, Brachioradialis enables flexing of the elbow joint.
+Located in the forearm, brachioradialis enables flexing of the elbow joint.
 It also assists in pronation (palms facing down) and supination (palms facing up) of the forearm.

-What is better; Supination or Pronation?
+What is Better: Supination or Pronation?

 Brachioradialis muscle is equally engaged in neutral supinated and pronated positions, according to a research paper.
 Biceps are strongest in the supinated position or when the palms are facing up.